The health secretary recently announced that opioid medicines in the UK will carry prominent warnings on their labels saying they can cause addiction.

 If pain is an emotion as well as a sensation, then taking just pills will not work.

-At Shefford Osteopathic We treat you, the whole person, taking into account what is going on in your body, mind, emotions and life.
+At Shefford Osteopathic Clinic we treat you, the whole person, taking into account what is going on in your body, mind, emotions and life.
 We work with you to help you understand what is happening in you at this moment that is causing your symptoms.